U.S. pot sellers stash cash as banks leave them high and dry

 The service comes at a premium as the federal illegality increases the amount of paperwork needed by banks.

-Chris Driessen, chief executive of pot producer SLANG Worldwide Inc, said it cost his firm $40,000 to avail of banking services in Colorado, just one of 12 states in which the company operates.
+Chris Driessen, chief executive of pot producer SLANG Worldwide Inc (SLNG.CD), said it cost his firm $40,000 to avail of banking services in Colorado, just one of 12 states in which the company operates.
 Normally, a business checking account will cost less than $100 to open.

 "Standard banking for companies is often 95% cheaper than the cost to bank cannabis companies," Driessen said.